qdrant/qdrant-spark/README.md

 ## Databricks

+> [!TIP]
+> Check out our [example](https://qdrant.tech/documentation/examples/databricks/) of using the Spark connector with Databricks.

 You can use the connector as a library in Databricks to ingest data into Qdrant.

 - Go to the `Libraries` section in your cluster dashboard.